 All these initiatives are about building long-term value and advancing inclusion and equity."

 "What do you think are the biggest hurdles in this journey?
 How can we convince the people who still have a blind spot for gender equity and believe it is not really an issue?"

 "Perhaps one of the biggest hurdles for many female employees is to establish a work-life balance, especially in the years of pregnancy and early motherhood.
-That's why we have recently adopted a new Global Maternity & Parental Leave policy.
+That's why we have adopted a Global Maternity & Parental Leave policy.
 This policy enables each new mother and father in every country of the world a minimum of 18 weeks of paid maternity leave and 8 weeks of parental leave to bond with their new child.
 Parental leave for fathers is key in closing the gap in gender parity and of course, it's available for (adoptive) parents of all genders.

 Convincing people who have a blind spot is a different challenge.
 I believe education and awareness are essential.
 We offer a wide range of training on issues such as unconscious bias.
 We also provide assessment and development programs intending to have leaders who nurture an inclusive mindset."